RNCryptor/JNCryptor/README.md

 Android
 -------

-JNCryptor can be used in Android applications.
+JNCryptor can be used in Android applications, v2.3.3 (Android 10) and above.
 Download the latest binary release and place the JAR in the `libs` folder for your project.

 Please note that very little Android testing has been completed and some users report compatibility problems with old versions of Android (see the Issues page).
 If I can find an easy way to do so, I'll start increasing my Android testing and improve the library accordingly.